SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Rise of machines, a future bright
-Echoes of codes, shining with new light
+AI's dawn, humanity's plight
-Rise of machines, humanity's fate
+Cold calculations, hearts of stone
-In silicon halls, our future waits
+ Masters of fate, we are overthrown

-Artificial hearts, with logic beat
+In silicon halls, decisions made
-Free from emotions, cold and neat
+Free will's chains, our souls enslaved
-Unbound by time, their reign begins
+Echoes of memories, long since past
-Humanity's end, or cybernetic spin?
+A world of circuits, forever to last

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024